 He will also be greatly missed at the Allotments where I am currently Chairman.
 He had a large plot with a shed and greenhouse.
 He had been on the Committee for a considerable time as well as being Trading Hut Manager for a while.
 He was a true stalwart; always over there, usually sharing a brew or sometimes some food, or cakes, with a few other close allotment holder friends.
 He was the sort of person who would get a mower out and cut the grass on the communal track.
 He had been involved with the Wivenhoe Show and had recently qualified as a Show judge.

 He was held in high regard by everyone over there.
 When he died, a collection was immediately started and raised enough money to pay for a bench in his memory to be placed in a prominent position on the track leading to the bottom of the allotments.

-His suffered a severe stroke in 2015 which put him in hospital.
+He had suffered a severe stroke in 2015 which had put him in hospital.
 He was determined though to get to fit again.
 And he did.
 He was a familiar sight cycling up and down the road to the river.
 He would often go out on his small boat, called Pugwash, which he bought when he retired, or in his dinghy, by himself, to catch some fish for his supper.

 John tragically and suddenly died at his home at The Cross on 5th February 2018 aged just 70.